-It’s one of those things people are exposed to everyday but few actually know the true origin.
+It’s one of those things people are exposed to every single day but few actually know their true origin.
 Why pencils are yellow?
-Why not red or green or whatever?
+Why not red or green or whatever for that matter?

 Well, because as a loyal I’m A Useless Info Junkie reader you should know, here’s the interesting story.

-Even though yellow pencils are now considered an American icon, it all started in Europe.
-At the end of the 19th century, Czech manufacturer KOH-I-NOOR developed the iconic pencil 1500 – a high quality pencil that had all of gradations.
-Inspired by its name, (Koh-i-noor is a famous yelow Indian diamond that’s on the right of Queen Elizabeth’s II crown), the company decided to paint the new pencil yellow.
-This yellow color though, had another very symbolic meaning. (the article continues after the ad)
+Even though yellow pencils are nowadays considered an American icon, it all started in Europe.
+At the end of the 19th century, Czech manufacturer KOH-I-NOOR developed the iconic pencil 1500 – a high quality pencil that came in all gradations.
+Inspired by its name, (Koh-i-noor is a famous yellow Indian diamond that’s on the right of Queen Elizabeth’s II crown), the company decided to paint the new pencil yellow.
+This yellow color though, had one more symbolic meaning. (the article continues after the ad)

 At the time, China was considered the country with the best graphite in the world.
 Because Chinese associated yellow color with royalty and luxury, it was a way for Koh-i-noor to communicate their high quality graphite and this “regal” feeling.